vinayakg/vinayakg.github.io/_posts/2020-06-27-infinicache-on-serverless.md

 Some key observations based on experiments conducted that are worth mentioning from the paper

 - In memory Object caching system can be built using stateless and ephemeral cloud functions
-- A service model that charges customers based on requests instead of capacity usage.
+- A cache system that charges based on requests instead of capacity usage.
 - A Lambda function that finishes execution is kept by AWS for at most 27 minutes if that function is not invoked again.
 - Lifespan of Lambda's can be extended using warm up functions
 - Leverages erasure coding to provide fault tolerance against data loss due to function reclamation by provider
-- Improves performance by leveraging the aggregated network bandwidth of multiple cloud functions in parallel
+- Performance can be improved by leveraging the aggregated network bandwidth of multiple cloud functions in parallel
-- Cost benefit almost 30x for all object types (small and big)
+- InfiniCache provides cost benefit upto almost 30x for all object types (small and big)
-- Can effectively provide 95.4% data availability for each one hour window
+- InfiniCache Can effectively provide 95.4% data availability for each one hour window
-- Achieves 31 – 96x tenant-side cost savings compared to AWS ElastiCache for a large-object only production workload
+- InfiniCache Achieves 31 – 96x tenant-side cost savings compared to AWS ElastiCache for a large-object only production workload
 - Small objects perform better in elastic cache and large object cache performance is almost same between Elastic cache and InfiniCache.
 InfiniCache is better by 100 times compared to s3